van-8/HarmonyEarth/guidelines.md

 2. Write it down.
 3. Compare notes and improve.

+## Kindness
+Treat everyone as kindly as you would diaper-changing a 5 day old infant: gentle, firm, forgiving.

 ## Validating Languages
 Help someone feel heard and accepted.
 - I'd also be scared if someone bigger was threatening me.